 Prenuptial agreements, commonly called “prenups”, are used to protect spouses’ individual financial interests in the event of a divorce or separation.

-A superior prenup will have several topics included: Disclosure of assets, waivers of default rules, death and division of earnings.
-For a more thorough agreement, you and your spouse can include tax obligations, premarital debt liabilities and insurance agreements.
+We’ll cover several topics such as disclosure of assets, waivers of default rules, death and division of earnings, as well as more complex elements such as tax obligations, premarital debt liabilities

 Divorce laws vary by state.
-Each state has their own default rule for property division in divorce.
+Each state has their own default rule for property division in the case of a divorce.

 Unless the prenup states otherwise, the division of your assets in the event of a divorce will be determined by the state’s default law.

-In states that follow the legal theory “community property”, this means that all earnings and assets acquired during the time of the marriage (excluding inheritances and gifts) are owned 50/50 between spouses.
-This rule is not followed in Virginia.
+In states that follow the legal theory of “community property,” all earnings and assets acquired during the time of the marriage (excluding inheritances and gifts) are split 50/50 between spouses.

 The most basic job of a prenup is to determine “who gets what” in the event of a divorce.